InternationallyLate/InternationallyLate/README.md

 2. **Starting the Frontend**:

    - We are using VSCode's [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the client on port `5500`.
-Note that the root directory for the server is `website/frontend`.
+Note that the LiveServer root directory in `/.vscode/settings.json` is `website/frontend`.

 ## Project Structure